 Always remember to optimize the alternate image text.
 It may be a tad more laborious, but it’s a fast way to provide search engines valuable context on what those chunks of content are about.

 Optimizing alternate image texts also cover precise search terms.
-Use that to your advantage.
+Use that to your advantage and avoid e-commerce SEO mistakes.

 5. Not enough uncommon and exclusive titles and headlines